GWwangshuo/VTSCG_LTVRR/README.md

 ```

 ### GQA
 Download it [here](https://drive.google.com/file/d/1ypmMOq2TkZyLNVuU9agHS7_QcsfTtBmn/view?usp=sharing).
 Unzip it under the data folder.
 You should see a `gvqa` folder unzipped there.
-It contains seed folder called `seed0` that contains .json annotations that suit the dataloader used in this repo.
+It contains a seed folder called `seed0` that contains .json annotations that suit the dataloader used in this repo.

 ### Visual Genome
 Download it [here](https://drive.google.com/file/d/1S8WNnK0zt8SDAGntkCiRDfJ8rZOR3Pgx/view?usp=sharing).
 Unzip it under the data folder.
 You should see a `vg8k` folder unzipped there.
-It contains seed folder called `seed3` that contains .json annotations that suit the dataloader used in this repo.
+It contains a seed folder called `seed3` that contains .json annotations that suit the dataloader used in this repo.

 ## Images